 Management defines concentration of risk by type of insurance business and geographic region.
-The pet insurance business in New Zealand represents a small and not well diversified risk base, therefore, the concentration of risk by type of insurance and geographic region cannot be avoided.
+The pet insurance business in New Zealand represents a small and not well diversified risk base, therefore, the concentration of risk by geographic region cannot be avoided.
 Insurance risks are well diversified within the pet insurance portfolio with claims costs spread across many different types of medical procedures and health events, and animal demographics.
 There is no significant exposure to individual large claims.